 2. Stay focused on the goal.

-Mental Health Professionals can help you and your child repair their attachment style.
-Mental Health Professionals can teach coping skills and parenting techniques, and help to foster safety and trust in the relationship.
+Children’s therapists can help you and your child repair their attachment style.
+Children’s therapists can teach coping skills and parenting techniques, and help to foster safety and trust in the relationship.

-If you or your child is in need of support, we are here for you!
-We can help you and your child develop the skills necessary to flourish and grow healthy relationships.
+If you or your child is in need of support, Family Connections Therapy is here for you!
+Through children’s therapy, we can help you and your child develop the skills necessary to flourish and grow healthy relationships.
 To learn how to start repairing attachment issues follow these steps: